hyperledger-archives/sawtooth-pbft/docs/source/using-pbft-consensus.rst

   list all PBFT member nodes in the network.
 For more information, see :ref:`on-chain-settings-label`.

-See the Hyperledger Sawtooth documentation for information on using PBFT
-consensus:
+For the procedure to configure PBFT, see the Hyperledger Sawtooth documentation:

 * Developers: `Creating a Sawtooth
   Network <https://sawtooth.hyperledger.org/docs/core/releases/latest/app_developers_guide/creating_sawtooth_network.html>`__
-  shows how to create a test network with PBFT consensus for your application development environment.
+  shows how to create a test network with PBFT consensus for an application development environment.

 * Sawtooth administrators: `Setting Up a Sawtooth